riedlma/riedlma.github.io/publications.md

 #  Conferences
+  * Ahmed Elsafty, Martin Riedl, Chris Biemann (2018): Document-based Recommender System for Job Postings using Dense Representations, In Proceedings of the Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies in the Industry Track (NAACL-HLT 2016).
+New Orleans, LO, USA
   * Seid Muhie Yimam, Sanja Štajner, Martin Riedl, Chris Biemann (2017): Complex Word Identification Task across Three Text Genres and Two User Groups.
-In Proceedings of The 8th International Joint Conference on Natural Language Processing (IJCNLP).
-Taipei, Taiwan
+In Proceedings of The 8th International Joint Conference on Natural Language Processing (IJCNLP), p.
+401–407, Taipei, Taiwan
   * Martin Riedl, Chris Biemann (2017): There’s no ‘Count or Predict’ but task-based selection for distributional models.
 In Proceedings of the 12th International Conference on Computational Semantics (IWCS).
 Montpellier, France
   * Seid Muhie Yimam, Sanja Štajner, Martin Riedl, Chris Biemann (2017): Multilingual and Cross-Lingual Complex Word Identification.
-In Proceedings of The 2017 International Conference on Recent Advances in Natural Language Processing (RANLP).
-Varna, Bulgaria
+In Proceedings of The 2017 International Conference on Recent Advances in Natural Language Processing (RANLP), p.
+813–822, Varna, Bulgaria
   * Prasanth Kolachina, Martin Riedl, Chris Biemann (2017): Replacing OOV Words For Dependency Parsing With Distributional Semantics.
-Proceedings of the Nordic Conference on Computational Linguistics (NoDaLiDa 2017), Gothenburg, Sweden
+Proceedings of the Nordic Conference on Computational Linguistics (NoDaLiDa 2017), p.
+11-19, Gothenburg, Sweden
   * Flavio M. Cecchini, Martin Riedl, Chris Biemann (2017): Using Pseudowords for Algorithm Comparison: An Evaluation Framework for Graph-based Word Sense Induction.
-Proceedings of the Nordic Conference on Computational Linguistics (NoDaLiDa 2017), Gothenburg, Sweden
+Proceedings of the Nordic Conference on Computational Linguistics (NoDaLiDa 2017), p.
+105-114, Gothenburg, Sweden
   * Martin Riedl, Tim Feuerbach and Chris Biemann (2016): Running into Brick Walls Attempting to Improve a Simple Unsupervised Parser, In: Proceedings of the Conference on Natural Language Processing (KONVENS 2016), p.
 215-220, Bochum, Germany
   * Alexander Panchenko, Johannes Simon, Martin Riedl and Chris Biemann (2016): Noun Sense Induction and Disambiguation using Graph-Based Distri- butional Semantics, In: Proceedings of the Conference on Natural Language Processing (KONVENS 2016), p.
 192-202, Bochum, Germany
   * Martin Riedl and Chris Biemann (2016): Unsupervised Compound Splitting With Distributional Semantics Rivals Supervised Methods.
 In: Proceedings of the Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (NAACL-HLT 2016), p.
 617-622, San Diego, CA, USA